samdods/DZLThemer/README.md

 `fontSize` - must be a number
 `lineSpacing` - must be a number
 `colorHex` - must be a string of hex digits, 6 or 8 characters long, e.g. 00a2ff or 0x11ffe1e9

+## UIButton

+User defined runtime attribute `themeText` requires the following keys defined at key path:

+`fontName` - must be the name of a valid font `fontSize` - must be a number
+`colorHex` - must be a string of hex digits, 6 or 8 characters long, e.g. 00a2ff or 0x11ffe1e9